 I have been using this rig for many years and it has produced countless takes for me.
 So, I wrote this guide in order to show you how to make a hair rig the right way.

 All you really need to make a hair rig is a size 4 wide gape carp hook and a 7-10” piece of 20lb braided hooklink.
 To tie the hooklink onto your hook, you can use a knotless knot, leaving about 1-1.5” of the hooklength hanging from the hook eye.
-This extra piece, with a small loop in the end, will be your hair.
+This extra piece, with a small loop at the end, will be your hair.

 Continue to read this step-by-step guide if you want to know exactly how to make a hair rig.

-Big carp demand reliable, high-quality hair rigs, which is why you should use very strong hooks and hooklinks.
-My go-to tackle is a size 4 Korda Wide Gape X hook (check it on Amazon) and a 20lb Korda Dark Matter hooklink material (find it on Amazon here).
+PRO TIP: Big carp demand reliable, high-quality hair rigs, which is why you should use very strong hooks and hooklinks.
+My go-to tackle consists of size 4 Korda Wide Gape X hooks (find them it on Amazon) and a 20lb Korda Dark Matter hooklink material (find it on Amazon here).

 Step 1: Tie a Small Loop